Dam Animals Names With Images and Scientific Names in English

 7. The muskrat is a lesser-known but fascinating resident of dams and wetlands.
 These small rodents have waterproof fur and partially webbed feet that help them move through the water with ease.
 Muskrats are herbivores, feeding on aquatic plants and grasses found in and around dams.
 These industrious animals build burrows with underwater entrances to create secure homes for themselves and their young.

-Also Read: List Of Animal Shelter Names With Images and Scientific Names in English
+Also Read: Vegetable Animals Name With Images and Scientific Names in English

 Frequently Asked Questions (FAQs) About 20 Dam Animals Names